-Every organization is collecting, processing and archiving the massive amounts of data its users generate, so they can more efficiently and consistently design services, products and even rules that make possible a continuous customer experience.
+Every organization is collecting, processing, and archiving the massive amounts of data its users generate, so they can improve customer service more efficiently and consistently design services, products, and even rules that make possible a continuous customer experience.
 At the same time, however, many managers are already analyzing and taking actions that might benefit from the downloaded value data could provide to their businesses, without realizing it.

 This tip sheet from Support Bench is an easy guide for learning to choose the right sources of data.
 What types of data would be helpful, how to interpret it and what to do with it?
 Based on Google, here are six methods to use, and some simple practices to get you started.

 1. Data Created By A Consultant

 The useful thing about data created by a consultant is its quick transfer from one source to another.
 While this applies to customers as well as to them: you don’t have to log into a spreadsheet to see what happened during a particular service or product upgrade.